 Information sharing and dissemination of public information will be crucial during an Excessive Temperature Event.
-Initially, the OCSD EMD will notify the appropriate jurisdictions and agencies.
+Initially, the OCSD-EMD will notify the appropriate jurisdictions and agencies.

 HCA will be the lead agency for health-related press releases and bulletins.

-The HCA Public Information Officer (PIO) will have five tasks:
+The HCA Public Information Officer (PIO) will: